kontent-ai/delivery-sdk-js/README.md

 }

 /**
-* Type resolvers make sure instance of proper class is created for your content types */ var typeResolvers = [ new KenticoCloud.TypeResolver('movie', () => new Movie()),
+* Type resolvers make sure instance of proper class is created for your content types.
+* If you don't use any custom classes, return an empty array */ var typeResolvers = [ new KenticoCloud.TypeResolver('movie', () => new Movie()),